aliyun/terraform-provider-alicloud/website/docs/r/db_instance.html.markdown

 - If you do not specify this parameter, the system assigns the default time zone of the region where the instance resides.
 * `sql_collector_status` - (Optional, Available in 1.70.0+) The sql collector status of the instance.
 Valid values are `Enabled`, `Disabled`, Default to `Disabled`.
 * `sql_collector_config_value` - (Optional, Available in 1.70.0+) The sql collector keep time of the instance.
 Valid values are `30`, `180`, `365`, `1095`, `1825`, Default to `30`.

 * `instance_name` - (Optional) The name of DB instance.
 It a string of 2 to 256 characters.
 * `connection_string_prefix` - (Optional, Available in 1.126.0+) The private connection string prefix.
 If you want to update public connection string prefix, please use resource alicloud_db_connection [connection_prefix](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/db_connection#connection_prefix).
   -> **NOTE:** The prefix must be 8 to 64 characters in length and can contain letters, digits, and hyphens (-).
 It cannot contain Chinese characters and special characters ~!#%^&*=+\|{};:'",<>/?
 * `port` - (Optional, Available in 1.126.0+) The private port of the database service.
 If you want to update public port, please use resource alicloud_db_connection [port](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/db_connection#port).
 * `instance_charge_type` - (Optional) Valid values are `Prepaid`, `Postpaid`, `Serverless`, Default to `Postpaid`.
 Currently, the resource only supports PostPaid to PrePaid.
 For more information, see [Overview](https://www.alibabacloud.com/help/en/apsaradb-for-rds/latest/what-is-serverless?spm=a2c63.p38356.0.0.772a28cfTAGqIv).
 * `resource_group_id` (Optional, Computed, Available in 1.86.0+, Modifiable in 1.115.0+) The ID of resource group which the DB instance belongs.
 * `period` - (Optional) The duration that you will buy DB instance (in month).
 It is valid when instance_charge_type is `PrePaid`.
 Valid values: [1~9], 12, 24, 36.
   -> **NOTE:** The attribute `period` is only used to create Subscription instance or modify the PayAsYouGo instance to Subscription.
 Once effect, it will not be modified that means running `terraform apply` will not effect the resource.
 * `monitoring_period` - (Optional) The monitoring frequency in seconds.
 Valid values are 5, 10, 60, 300.
 Defaults to 300.
 * `auto_renew` - (Optional, Available in 1.34.0+) Whether to renewal a DB instance automatically or not.
 It is valid when instance_charge_type is `PrePaid`.
 Default to `false`.
 * `auto_renew_period` - (Optional, Available in 1.34.0+) Auto-renewal period of an instance, in the unit of the month.
 It is valid when instance_charge_type is `PrePaid`.
 Valid value:[1~12], Default to 1.
-* `zone_id` - (ForceNew) The Zone to launch the DB instance.
+* `zone_id` - (ForceNew, Optional) The Zone to launch the DB instance.
 From version 1.8.1, it supports multiple zone.
   If it is a multi-zone and `vswitch_id` is specified, the vswitch must in the one of them.
   The multiple zone ID can be retrieved by setting `multi` to "true" in the data source `alicloud_zones`.
-* `vswitch_id` - (ForceNew) The virtual switch ID to launch DB instances in one VPC.
+* `vswitch_id` - (ForceNew, Optional) The virtual switch ID to launch DB instances in one VPC.
 If there are multiple vswitches, separate them with commas.
 * `private_ip_address` - (Optional, Available in v1.125.0+) The private IP address of the instance.
 The private IP address must be within the Classless Inter-Domain Routing (CIDR) block of the vSwitch that is specified by the VSwitchId parameter.
 * `security_ips` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
 * `db_instance_ip_array_name` - (Optional, Available in 1.125.0+) The name of the IP address whitelist.
 Default value: Default.